aakaashak36/aakaashak36/README.md

-# Hey there, I'm Aakaash 👋
+# Hey, I'm Aakaash 👋

 🩺 Aspiring medical student with a deep passion for programming and technology.
 💻 I love tinkering with Linux distros, writing code, and exploring how software works under the hood.
-🌱 Currently learning and building — medicine and computers aren't so different when you think about it.
+🌱 Currently learning and building — medicine and programming isnt't so different when you think about it.
+📷 Also I'm a photographer.

 ---

 ## 🧠 About Me

-- 🎓 On the path to medicine, but technology is where my curiosity never sleeps
+- 🎓 On the path to medicine with the assistance of technology
-- 🐧 Linux enthusiast — I distro-hop more than I probably should
 - 💡 Believer that knowing how to code makes you a better thinker, whatever field you're in
 - 🔭 Always exploring something new, whether it's a new distro, a new language, or a new idea